ej1ng/ej1ng/README.md

 📚 Computer Engineering @ University of Waterloo

-🌱 Currently experimenting with some projects, with particular interest in machine learning and neural networks :P
+🌱 Currently experimenting with some projects, with particular interest in machine learning, neural networks, and game dev :P

 <!--